mateusjunges/laravel-acl/README.md

 This package allows you to manage user permissions and groups in a database.

-Once installed you can do stuff like this:

 * [Installation](#installation)
 * [Usage](#usage)
     * [Check for permissions](#checking-for-permissions)